melezhik/Audio-PortAudio/README.md

-The interface is somewhat simplified in comparison to the underlying library and in particular only "blocking" IO is supported at the current time (though this does not preclude the use of the callback API in the future, it's just an interface that is natural to a Perl 6 developer doesn't suggest itself at the moment.)
+The interface is somewhat simplified in comparison to the underlying library and in particular only "blocking" IO is supported at the current time (though this does not preclude the use of the callback API in the future, it's just an interface that is natural to a Raku developer doesn't suggest itself at the moment.)

 It is important to note that the constraints of real-time audio data